neopragma/java-bookstore/README.md

 If you choose to use Postman, you will find some saved API calls in Backup.postman_dump.json.
 That file can be imported into Postman.

+# User interface (optional)

+This is not a UI project.
+The sample application is a RESTful service.
+A separate project can be used to explore/test/demonstrate a web-based UI for the Bookstore service.
+The repo for that project is here: [Bookstore UI](https://github.com/neopragma/bookstore-ui).